 Remember – relationships are teamwork, not just constant compromise.
 It’s much healthier to resolve conflicts by working together and agreeing on a resolution.
 Keep in mind that everybody’s struggling, so a little patience goes a long way.

 Technology is a great way to bridge the physical gap no matter what dating stage you’re currently on.
 While everything is so much harder because of social distancing, you can still build a healthy, intimate relationship virtually.

 On the other hand, live-in couples may have more opportunities for physical intimacy than they’re used to.
 Spending all this time together indoors can be lots of fun, but it can also mean more internalized or external pressure to have sex.
 Try not to worry about how much sex you “should” be having.
+Remember that this is also part of your sexual health.
 Sex shouldn’t feel like a burden, and not having sex shouldn’t be clouded with guilt.